Epiphany-Notes/epiphany-obsidian-plugin/README.md

-# Epiphany Plugin for Obsidian
+# Epiphany Plugin

-**Epiphany Plugin** is an Obsidian plugin that allows you to synchronize your voice notes recorded in the Epiphany Voice app directly into your Obsidian vault.
+**Epiphany Plugin** is a plugin that allows you to synchronize your voice notes recorded in the Epiphany Voice app directly into your vault.
 This plugin ensures your voice notes are seamlessly integrated into your knowledge base by importing transcriptions and audio links from the Epiphany service.

 ## Features

-- **Voice Note Synchronization**: Automatically sync voice notes and their transcriptions from the Epiphany Voice app into your Obsidian vault.
+- **Voice Note Synchronization**: Automatically sync voice notes and their transcriptions from the Epiphany Voice app into your vault.
 - **Email and OTP Authentication**: Securely log in to the Epiphany service using email and OTP authentication.
 - **Vault Conflict Management**: Resolve conflicts if a vault with the same name already exists on the Epiphany service.
-- **Automatic Fetching**: Periodically fetch new voice notes from the Epiphany service and update your Obsidian vault.
+- **Automatic Fetching**: Periodically fetch new voice notes from the Epiphany service and update your vault.

 ## Usage